yhaochen/Sensitivity/README.md

 Step 3: Run `5_traceplot_data.R`

 Note 2: Users should expect exactly the same outputs as in `/Example_data` folder **except for** `ave_eval_time` files and every files start with "T_" in each subfolder.
 This is because these files record the computational wall time, which is different based on different machines and random noises.
 However their relative magnitudes should be still similar.

+Note 3: Even testing with the 5D example problem, `5_traceplot_data.R` could still take about 6~7 hours to run.

 ## Reproduce my figures